rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_10b.md

 In this exercise, you configured your .NET project that published messages into an Azure Service Bus queue.

-### Exercise 3: Create a .NET Core project to read messages from a Service Bus queue
+### Exercise 3: Create a .NET Core project to read messages from a Service Bus queue (Standard Path)

 #### Task 1: Create a .NET project